buildout/buildout/zc.recipe.egg_/README.txt

 .. contents::

-The egg-installation recipe installes eggs into a buildout eggs directory.
+The egg-installation recipe installs eggs into a buildout eggs directory.
 It also generates scripts in a buildout bin directory with egg paths baked into them.